Python Buildpack on App Platform

 Current Buildpack Version and Supported Runtimes

-The Python buildpack versions that are available are v4, v3, v2, v1, and v0.
-It should be noted that Python v4 and v3 do not support Ubuntu-18.
-If you’d like to start using Python v4 or v3, we recommend upgrading your buildpack to Ubuntu-22 before upgrading to newer Python buildpack versions.
+App Platform offers the v4, v3, and v2 of the Python buildpack.
+To start using Python v4 or v3, we recommend upgrading your stack to Ubuntu-22 before upgrading to newer Python buildpack versions.
 To see specific runtimes that are available for these versions, please look at our release notes.

 The buildpack supports the following Python runtime versions: